 We also offer the Burns & McDonnell High-Risk Prostate Cancer Screening Program, the first of its kind in the Kansas City region.
-Available to men from across the Kansas City area and beyond who are at high risk of developing prostate cancer, this program offers access to comprehensive services delivered by cancer doctors from many specialties, all at one convenient location.
+The program is available to men from across the Kansas City area and beyond who are at high risk of developing prostate cancer.
+Patients receive comprehensive services delivered by cancer doctors and advanced practice providers from numerous specialties, at multiple convenient locations 5 days a week.
 The program is part of The University of Kansas Cancer Center’s effort to provide the region with the most advanced cancer prevention and care available anywhere.

 Prostate cancer care overview

 The prostate is a gland that sits just below the bladder.
 Responsible for making part of the fluid for semen, the prostate is about the size of a walnut in young men and usually grows larger as you age.
 Prostate cancer occurs when cells in the prostate become abnormal.
 Over time, these cells can form a tumor.

 Most prostate cancers grow slowly and don’t spread past the prostate gland.
 This type of prostate cancer may require only minimal treatment, or even no treatment at all.
 However, other types of prostate cancer can be more aggressive and grow very quickly.
 Like other kinds of cancer, prostate cancer can spread beyond the prostate to other organs of the body (metastasize).